I've heard so many horror stories about renovating in NYC. How do I find a good contractor who will finish my job on time and not overcharge me?

-“It’s a common mistake to assume that ‘licensed and insured’ means something important, but actually it’s nothing more than a minimum entry-level requirement, much like an athlete needs lungs,” says Fraser Patterson, a former general contractor and the founder of Bolster, a data-driven design-build firm in NYC.
+“It’s a common mistake to assume that ‘licensed and insured’ means something important, but actually it’s nothing more than a minimum entry-level requirement, much like an athlete needs lungs,” says Fraser Patterson, Co-Founder of Bolster, a data-driven design-build firm in NYC.
 “And while reference checks can provide a sense of a contractor’s skill and their history of delivering a project on time and on budget, it’s extremely difficult to assess the actual health of a contractor’s business.
 If one client doesn’t pay on time or the business they anticipated doesn’t materialize, they go under—bringing projects to a complete halt and taking your deposit with them.”

 Bolster is on a mission to eliminate risk from major home renovations by being radically transparent across everything they do.
 Bolster’s vertically-integrated team and commitment to resourcing puts them in the unique position of being able to financially guarantee that all renovations are delivered beautifully and on-budget.

 With more than 50,000 square feet renovated in NYC, Bolster understands how to guide New Yorkers through any renovation challenge, from navigating Landmarks to recreating pre-war details, and gives them full visibility into project milestones.
 "Bolster is the only renovation firm to offer a fixed-price cost up-front.
 Once we perform due diligence and verify the existing conditions of your property, we absorb unforeseen project costs," says Bolster's CEO and co-founder Anna Karp.
 Ready to start your renovation?
 Learn more >>